Robert Denson could hardly believe it.

 Denson is one of 10 North Stars whose poems depicting the urban experience were turned into Hip H'Opera, a joint venture of the Opera Company of Philadelphia, Freedom Theater and the Art Sanctuary, the North Stars' parent group.

 Some works deal with absent fathers and hardworking mothers.
 Some discuss music's transformative power in a teenager's life.
 Others talk about tough neighborhoods, crime, and crack.

-The after-school program is free and meets at the Church of the Advocate in North Philadelphia.
+The after-school program, which is sponsored by Art Sanctuary, is free and meets at the Church of the Advocate in North Philadelphia.

 Jeffrey Hart, North Stars administrator and youth mentor, watched a weekend rehearsal with a parent's pride.

 "It gives us the opportunity to expose young people to another art form, and to show them the positive acceptance of their art form," he said.

 Hart calls it "education on both sides: people in the art world will see that everyone in the hip-hop world is not wild and crazy, and people in the hip-hop world will see that everyone in the art world is not stuck up and out of touch."